 Each Daughters & Dads Cricket session includes:

-- 30-minute education session introducing a theme of the week.
+- 30-minute empowerment session introducing a theme of the week.

-- 60-minute practical session addressing cricket skills and cricket related rough and tumble play and fitness activities.
+- 60-minute active session addressing cricket skills and cricket related rough and tumble play and fitness activities.

 Dads also attend a 90 minute ‘POWERplay’ information workshop before the Daughters & Dads sessions commence.
 Here they learn about the program rationale and structure, the unique and powerful influence of fathers on their daughters, restrictive gender biases which can limit girls’ participation in sport and key strategies to engage their daughter in cricket.

 The program is aimed at daughters from 6-12 years old and their fathers/father-figures.

 Feedback from participating daughters and dads has been overwhelmingly positive and research has shown impressive improvements in girls' cricket skills.

 On completion of the Daughters & Dads Cricket program, Daughters were asked: